What is a tension headache?

 How Is Tension-Type Headache Diagnosed?

-The experienced doctors at the Diamond Headache Clinic diagnose this condition through a combination of physical exam, medical history and questions about the patient’s lifestyle.
+The experienced doctors at the Diamond Headache Clinic in Chicago, IL diagnose this condition through a combination of physical exam, medical history and questions about the patient’s lifestyle.
 The patient’s description of the frequency, duration and severity of headache is a vital component in diagnosing tension headache.
 In addition, your doctor will rule out other causes of headache, like brain tumors and medication overuse.
 Tension-type headache is often accompanied by neck or jaw pain, stress, anxiety and/or depression, and these other conditions require treatment as well.